duxuhao/Feature-Selection/README.md

 # Features Selection
 This code is for general features selection based on certain machine learning algorithm and evaluation methods

-More features selection will be included in the future!
+More features selection method will be included in the future!

 ## How to run (see demo.py)